 Storm-Proofing Your Guns

-Back in the Long Long ago, there was a lot of information floating around the 2A community about how to bury firearms “just in case” of Soviet invasion, a government ban, or other such calamity.
+Back in the Long Long ago, there was a lot of information floating around the 2A community about how to bury firearms “just in case” of Soviet invasion, a government ban, or other such calamities.
 If you want a trip back in time, I recommend taking a look at a few of those articles—I recall that Claire Wolfe wrote one that is alternately informative and hilarious.
 While I hope the need to bury a firearm is past us in this country, some of the techniques they used can help protect your guns from a hurricane.

-After that the guns go into your safe.
-Your safe will benefit if you add a couple of extra desiccant or moisture removal products; while commercial options are best, in a pinch wide mouth bowls of rice and baking soda will at least help—bearing in mind that baking soda is a bit corrosive and should only be used if your guns are wrapped up well.
-Sealing the door of the safe with caulk or duct tape or both adds yet another layer of protection.
-Folks in Florida used similar approaches during Irma and the results were better than expected.
+After that, the guns go into your safe.
+Your safe will benefit if you add a couple of extra desiccant or moisture removal products; while commercial options are best, in a pinch wide, mouth bowls of rice and baking soda will at least help—bearing in mind that baking soda is a bit corrosive and should only be used if your guns are wrapped up well.
+Sealing the door of the safe with caulk or duct tape, or both adds yet another layer of protection.
+Folks in Florida used similar approaches during Irma, and the results were better than expected.

 Guns Without Safes

-So, for whatever reason you don’t have a gun safe.
+So, for whatever reason, you don’t have a gun safe.
 The budget doesn’t allow it, or there’s no room in your apartment, for instance.
-Never fear, you’re not entirely helpless.
+Never fear; you’re not entirely helpless.

 What if You Have to Evacuate?

 Evacuation is one of the worst parts of a major storm.
-You’ll be stuck on the highway, likely in bumper to bumper traffic and for hours on end.
+You’ll be stuck on the highway, likely in bumper-to-bumper traffic and for hours on end.
 The atmosphere will be tense, and that tension can lead to violence.
 Storing your guns during a hurricane is tough, and evacuations make it worse.

 If you can take everything with you, do it.
 Store any guns you don’t want immediate access to in locked cases underneath the rest of the stuff in your trunk.
 Out of sight is out of mind, and you want to avoid attracting undue attention from both Law Enforcement and your fellow man.
-If you cannot evacuate with your entire collection, I recommend storing your guns as we discussed above.
+If you cannot evacuate with your entire collection, I recommend storing your guns, as we discussed above.
 However, I also recommend taking the bolts or slides of any guns you’re leaving behind with you.
 Again, you’ll refrain from arming the bad guys if it all goes wrong.

 What Say You?

 If you’ve ridden out a hurricane or two, take a moment in the comment section and let us know what you did to keep your guns secure.
-Your experiences might benefit someone else and keep them from coming home to a ball of rust instead of clean and well stored firearms.
+Your experiences might benefit someone else and keep them from coming home to a ball of rust instead of clean and well-stored firearms.
 If you’re in a region that’s been affected by one of our recent storms, please hang in there.
 We’re thinking about you, and we wish you a speedy recovery from whatever damage you endured.
-If you’re outside of the storm zone, please consider donating the charity of your choice—a whole lot of people need help right now.
+If you’re outside of the storm zone, please consider donating to the charity of your choice—a whole lot of people need help right now.